zachvalenta/jvns.ca/source/_posts/2014-09-18-you-can-be-a-kernel-hacker.markdown

 A pretty basic question is: is your program even opening the right file?
 You could start using your regular debugging techniques to investigate (print some things out! use a debugger!).
-But one amazing thing is that on Linux, the *only way* to open a file is with the `open` system call.
+But the amazing thing is that on Linux, the *only way* to open a file is with the `open` system call.
 You can get a list of all of these calls to `open` (and therefore every file your program has opened) with a tool called